 The following terms and conditions shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil Code).

-You may claim to product in our store in Brno or send it by mail.
+You may claim the product in our store in Brno or send it by mail.

 The claim must be attended without undue delay, no later than within 30 days.

-The claimed goods must be complete (e.g. one shoe is not enough, only the whole pair), clean, dry and hygienically sound.
+The goods claimed must be complete (e.g. not just one shoe, but the whole pair), clean, dry and hygienic.

-If case you claim the defect and send the product by post, please write directly on a copy of the document the reason for the claim, specify briefly the defect.
+In case you send the goods for claim by post, write directly on the copy of the document the reason for the claim, briefly describe the defect.